 GHG emission regulation is expected to have a financial impact on oil sands industry participants and their projects, including MEG and its projects.
 However, the extent of that impact is not yet known.
-In particular, there is uncertainty regarding the ultimate GHG emission regulatory regime that will be applicable to thermal oil producers including MEG due to, among other things, the potential for changes to the regulation of GHG emissions in Alberta, Canada and the United States and the potential for the harmonization of GHG emission regulatory regimes in Canada and the United States
+In particular, there is uncertainty regarding the ultimate GHG emission regulatory regime that will be applicable to thermal oil producers including MEG due to, among other things, the potential for changes to the regulation of GHG emissions in Alberta, Canada and the United States and the potential for the harmonization of GHG emission regulatory regimes in Canada and the United States.

 At present, there is no assurance that any new regulations implemented by the Government of Canada relating to the reduction of GHG emissions will be harmonized with regulations implemented by the Government of Alberta.
 In such case, the costs of meeting new federal government requirements could be considerably higher than the costs of meeting Alberta's requirements.
 The Government of Alberta challenged the constitutionality of the federal carbon emission pricing system, and the Alberta Court of Appeal found the federal system to be unconstitutional.
 Appeals of this decision, along with appellate court decisions in both Ontario and Saskatchewan, which found the federal system to be constitutional, were heard by the Supreme Court of Canada ("SCC") in September 2020.
 On March 25, 2021, the SCC ruled that the federal carbon pricing system is constitutional.
-As of November 11, 2022, the federal backstop applies in full in the Yukon, Nunavut and Manitoba, while partially applying in Alberta, Saskatchewan, Ontario and Prince Edward Island.
-Provincial systems in these latter four provinces meet the federal backstop requirements for the emission sources covered, but the federal pricing system continues to apply to certain sources not covered by the provincial systems.
+As of July 5, 2023, the federal backstop applies in full in the Yukon, Nunavut, Manitoba and Prince Edward Island, while partially applying in Alberta, Saskatchewan, Ontario, Newfoundland and Labrador, New Brunswick and Nova Scotia.
+Provincial systems in these latter six provinces meet the federal backstop requirements for carbon pollution pricing systems, but the federal fuel charge continues to apply.